salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 You can now deploy and test your app!

-> You can use an iOS simulator for testing, but the simulator will not receive push messages as part of the testing process.<br/><br/>
+> You can use an iOS simulator for testing, but the simulator will not receive push messages as part of the testing process.

 <h4>Getting Started with Swift</h4>
 Create an Objective-C bridging header file using Xcode.
 Ensure you copy the contents of JB4ASDK-Bridging-Header.h into your bridging header.
 You can also use the provided bridging header JB4ASDK-Bridging-Header.h as a starting point.